sxxov/maic/readme.md

 Import the whole module, & gain access to variants, with their respective icons inside.

+> **⚠️ Warning**
+>
-> **Use this with caution ⚠️** as to not "leak" the imported SVGs into un-tree-shakable contexts (such as cloning the immutable module object into a mutable, regular, JavaScript object)
+> Use this with caution! as to not "leak" the imported SVGs into un-tree-shakable contexts (such as cloning the immutable module object into a mutable, regular, JavaScript object)
 >
 > For more info, see [Tree-shaking](#tree-shaking).